 February 1 is the deadline for freshman applicants to submit the FAFSA.
 Early Decision applicants seeking financial aid must file the FAFSA by November 15.
 Please visit our Financial Aid page for more details.

 Checking Your Application Status

-You will receive an email when your application is complete.
-You can also log in to the Common Application to check your status.
-Please be aware that applying through the Common Application is a two-step process.
+Once you apply, you will receive instructions for logging into the LMU Application Portal where you can monitor the status of your application.
+You will also be notified when your application is complete.
+Please be aware that submitting documents through the Common Application is a two-step process.
 First, your school submits your forms to the Common Application.
-Then, we import them into the LMU system.
+Then, we import them in to the LMU system.
 During peak volume periods, such as right around November 1 or January 15, this can take up to a week.